otrack/cloud-computing-infrastructures/zk/README.md

 ## 1.3.
 Kazoo

 We use [kazoo](http://kazoo.readthedocs.org/en/latest/index.html), a Python library for interacting with ZooKeeper.
-Kazoo offers a convenient API to perform CRUD operations (create, read, update and delete), some complex 'ZooKeeper recipes', e.g., barrier, locks, and [watchers](http://kazoo.readthedocs.org/en/latest/api/recipe/watchers.html).
+Kazoo offers a convenient API to perform CRUD operations (Create, Read, Update and Delete), some complex 'ZooKeeper recipes', e.g., barrier, locks, and [watchers](http://kazoo.readthedocs.org/en/latest/api/recipe/watchers.html).
 All details are given in the [API documentation](http://kazoo.readthedocs.org/en/latest/api.html).
 Read the documentation carefully.

 **[TASK]** Try the examples given in the [online documentation](http://kazoo.readthedocs.org/en/latest/basic_usage.html) and be sure that all the libraries and dependencies are correctly installed.